ideodhar/Thesis/README.md

 ---
 # Assessing the Poverty Alleviating Effects of MSMEs in India

-This repository contains the materials, scripts, and outputs for my undergraduate thesis, which investigates the relationship between Micro, Small, and Medium Enterprises (MSMEs) and poverty alleviation in India.
-Through rigorous analysis, the research aims to quantify the socioeconomic impact of MSME growth on reducing poverty across states.
+This repository contains the scripts, data, and documentation for my undergraduate thesis, which investigates the role of Micro, Small, and Medium Enterprises (MSMEs) in alleviating poverty across Indian states.
+The research employs econometric methods to analyze the relationship between MSME growth and poverty reduction.

 ## Repository Structure

 - **R Scripts**:
-  - `asi_clean.R`: Data cleaning and preparation for Annual Survey of Industries (ASI) data.
+  - `asi_clean.R`: Prepares and cleans data from the Annual Survey of Industries (ASI).
-  - `asi_heat.R`, `heatmap.R`: Scripts for generating heatmaps visualizing MSME and poverty data.
+  - `asi_heat.R`, `heatmap.R`: Generate heatmaps to visualize MSME and poverty metrics.
-  - `msme_count.R`, `poverty_calc.R`: R scripts for MSME and poverty analysis.
+  - `msme_count.R`, `poverty_calc.R`: R scripts for MSME and poverty computation.
-  - `results.R`: Econometric modeling script.
+  -  `results.R`: Econometric models.
 - **LaTeX Files**:
-  - `dissertation_bsc.tex`, `sl_bsc_thesis.tex`: Thesis documentation in LaTeX format.
+  - `sl_bsc_thesis.tex`: LaTeX file for for thesis slideshow.
-  - `ref.bib`: Bibliography file for references.
+  - `ref.bib`: Bibliography file for citations.
 - **Data Files**:
-  - `finance_sheet.txt`, `key_sheet.txt`: Processed data files used in the analysis.
+  - `asi_msme_data_f.csv`: # of MSMEs from ASI.
+  - `controls.txt`, `demography_controls.csv`: Contains data on control variables.
+  - `poverty_state.csv`, `state_mpce.csv`: Data on state-level poverty metrics.
 - **Outputs**:
-  - `msme_plot.pdf`, `poverty_plot.pdf`: Visualizations generated from the analysis.
+  - `msme_plot.pdf`, `poverty_plot.pdf`: Poverty and MSME heatmaps.
+- **README.md**: Overview of the repository.

 ## Key Highlights

-- **Research Focus**:
-  - Explores the role of MSMEs in poverty reduction with a focus on state-level variations.
-  - Differentiates the impacts of Micro, Small, and Medium enterprises.
+- **Focus**: Analyzes the impact of MSMEs on poverty alleviation, with an emphasis on differences between Micro, Small, and Medium enterprises.
 - **Datasets Used**:
-  - Annual Survey of Industries (ASI) for MSME counts.
+  - ASI data for MSME statistics.
-  - CMIE’s CPHS data for poverty estimates.
+  - CMIE’s CPHS data for poverty headcount calculations.
+  - States of India for Controls.
+  - Census tech. projection for demographic controls.
 - **Methodologies**:
-  - Econometric modeling using fixed-effects regression.
-  - Data visualizations to depict MSME growth and poverty trends.
+  - Fixed-effects regression models with diagnostic tests for robust analysis.
+  - White's Robust standard errors.

 ## Research Questions

-1. What is the effect of MSMEs on poverty headcount ratios in India?
+1. What is the impact of MSMEs on poverty headcount ratios in India?
-2. How do different enterprise categories (Micro, Small, Medium) influence this effect?
+2. How do the effects vary across enterprise categories (Micro, Small, Medium)?
-3. Do grouped categories of MSMEs (e.g., Small-Medium vs. Micro-Small) show distinct patterns?
+3. Do grouped MSME categories (Small-Medium vs. Micro-Small) show distinct patterns?

+## Results

+- MSMEs, particularly Small and Medium enterprises, significantly alleviate poverty.
+- Micro enterprises show a complex relationship, potentially due to limited resources and productivity.

 ## Tools & Technologies

-- **Languages**: R (for data analysis), LaTeX (for thesis documentation).
+- **R**: Data analysis and visualization.
+- **LaTeX**: Documentation and thesis formatting.
-- **Statistical Methods**: Fixed-effects models with robust standard errors, diagnostic tests for multicollinearity and heteroscedasticity.
+- **Statistical Models**: Fixed-effects regression with robust standard errors.

-## Results

-- MSMEs, particularly Small and Medium enterprises, have a significant poverty-alleviating effect.
-- Micro enterprises exhibit a more nuanced and less significant relationship with poverty.

 ## Future Scope

-- Extend analysis to include service-sector MSMEs.
+- Inclusion of service-sector MSMEs in the analysis.
-- Use multidimensional poverty metrics for a holistic assessment.
+- Use of multidimensional poverty indices for a broader perspective.
-- Study the link between MSME productivity, wages, and poverty reduction.
+- Investigating the role of MSME productivity and wages in poverty reduction.

 ## Acknowledgments

-This work was completed under the guidance of Dr. Balu Pawde at the Gokhale Institute of Politics and Economics.
-I am grateful for the resources and support provided throughout this research journey.
+This thesis was completed under the guidance of Dr. Balu Pawde at the Gokhale Institute of Politics and Economics.
+I am grateful for their support and mentorship throughout this research.

 ## License